-This is the time of the year when Christmas cookies abound, and today I want to share with you one of my personal favorites, chocolate Christmas cookies are one of my favorite little treats.
+This is the time of the year when Christmas cookies abound, and today I want to share with you one of my personal favorites, chocolate Christmas cookies.
 These moist delicious cookies are everything chocolate cookies should be with a scrumptious chocolate glaze to boot.

 Biting into one of these bad boys is like sinking your pearly whites into pure chocolate bliss.
 It cures that chocolate craving and satisfies the inner cookie monster at the same time.
 The soft chewy texture is melt-in-your-mouth yummy and slightly crispy in all the right places.
 These are the cookies chocolate dreams are made of!